VOCA victim assistance regulations

 Impact of Funding Cuts on Sexual Assault Services

-A 2012 survey by the National Alliance to End Sexual Violence (NAESV) of rape crisis centers revealed that:
+A new 2013 survey by the National Alliance to End Sexual Violence (NAESV) of rape crisis centers revealed that:

 Impact of Federal Cuts for Criminal Justice ProgramsNational Criminal Justice Association (NCJA) recently reported on its survey of criminal justice practitioners and the possibility of sequestration.
 It’s major finding is that federal support for criminal justice programs through DOJ funding has decreased by 43 percent over the past two years.
 [Full Report] Although most responses to the survey were from law enforcement agencies, the survey also included victim assistance funding.
 Of the 564 respondents who answered this question, 151 checked “victim services” and 105 respondents said they had received a Victims of Crime Act grant in the past three years.
 Here is an item on the survey from The Crime Report: